|

 ECOLOGICAL NOTES:

-Meadow – Species rich wildflower meadow mosaic with native scrub planting and tree planting
+Meadow – The area between the public footpath and emergency access track from St Mary’s Lane would be planted with species rich wildflower meadow mosaic with native scrub planting and tree planting

-Scrub and tree screening belt – Native woodland buffer planting, copses and connecting Green Infrastructure planting – Including species which are found in neighbouring woodlands
+Scrub and tree screening belt – The facility would be surrounded by a thick belt of native woodland planting, copses and connecting Green Infrastructure planting – including species which are found in neighbouring woodlands

 Frequently asked questions

 No – while the facility would generate some low-level electrical noise from the inverters, switchgear, and fan equipment this noise would not be perceptible beyond the site boundaries.
-To demonstrate this, a Noise Impact Assessment will be submitted as part of any future planning application.
+To demonstrate this, a Noise Impact Assessment has been submitted as part of the planning application.

 All Clearstone projects must comply with the standards set out in our comprehensive Battery Safety Standards Plan.
 Our safety plan draws on best practice from the UK’s National Fire Chiefs Council (NFCC) and the US’s National Fire Protection Agency (NFPA).
 These standards cover all aspects of the project – technology, site design, installation, operation and emergency response plan – to ensure that it meets the highest safety levels.
-The London Fire Brigade will be consulted on the project at all stages of its development and operations.
+The London Fire Brigade has been consulted on the project already and will be involved at all stages of its development and operations.

 No, this would be a temporary 40-year use of the land, with batteries, other equipment and hard infrastructure removed at the end of the project and the land returned to agricultural use.

 The land is privately owned, Clearstone Energy has an agreement in place with the landowner for the use of the land.
-We will be applying for planning permission for the development area outlined on this web page and have no plans to develop the remainder of the field with agricultural use continuing.
+We have applied for planning permission for the development area outlined on this web page and have no plans to develop the remainder of the field with agricultural use continuing.

 Battery units are prefabricated offsite rather than assembled in situ.
 On site construction will be restricted to the laying of shallow concrete pads for battery containers to sit on and the craning of prefabricated units into position ready for cabling and connection works.
 As such, project construction would take 12-15 months.